 Bradfield Line Operations

-Bradfield Heavy Rail Line would be used by Western Line Trains except Richmond Line Trains.
+Bradfield Heavy Rail Line would be used by Western Line Trains except Richmond and Northern Line Trains.

 For those Commuters who board at Blacktown and wish to alight at North Sydney can simply catch a Richmond Line Train.

 Bradfield Line will result in more seats on Western Line services.